WMGC-FM

 WMGC-FM (105.1 MHz "105.1 The Bounce") is a commercial radio station in Detroit, Michigan.
-It is owned and operated by the Beasley Broadcast Group and airs a classic hip-hop radio format.
-WMGC-FM broadcasts with 50,000 watts of effective radiated power (ERP) from a transmitter tower co-located with its studios and offices off Radio Plaza in the Ferndale section of Royal Oak Charter Township in Oakland County.
+It is owned and operated by the Beasley Broadcast Group and airs a classic hip hop radio format.
+WMGC-FM broadcasts with 50,000 watts of effective radiated power (ERP) from a transmitter tower co-located with its studios and offices off Radio Plaza located in Royal Oak Charter Township in Oakland County.

 History

 Classical music as WQRS (1960–1997)

 The station signed on the air on March 6, 1960, owned by Fine Arts Broadcasters.
 For nearly four decades, 105.1 was home to Detroit's commercial classical music station, WQRS.
 During its early years, WQRS was commercial-free and listener-supported, a precursor to NPR.
 Operated by volunteers headed by General Manager Richard Hughes, it had tiny studios at the top of the Maccabees Building near Wayne State University.
 It also featured folk, jazz and other adult-appeal forms of music.
 Classical music was one of the most common formats on the fledgling FM dial during the 1950s and 1960s, but WQRS continued with fine-arts programming long after many other stations had dropped it.

 Personalities such as Geri Brooks, Dave Wagner and Dick Wallace were well known to fans of fine music in the Motor City.
 Dave Wagner was noted for an irreverent sense of humor that might have fit just as well on a pop music radio station – regarded by fans as something different in a format often derided as "staid" or "stuffy".
 Voted "The Classiest Lady in Detroit" by the Detroit Free Press, Geri Brooks had a devoted listenership who warmed to her charming on-air style and delightful English accent.
 She served additionally as a program host for the Michigan Opera Theatre.

 Never a ratings powerhouse, WQRS nevertheless attracted a loyal audience of affluent adults, as was often the case with classical radio stations.
-WQRS was also the flagship station for radio broadcasts of Detroit Symphony Orchestra concerts, and the program schedule included such popular features as the "Sousalarm" (a broadcast of a John Philip Sousa march heard every weekday morning at 7:15) and the Wednesday-night "Film Classics" program hosted by Jack Goggin, which highlighted scores from classic motion pictures.
+WQRS was also the flagship station for radio broadcasts of Detroit Symphony Orchestra concerts, and the program schedule included such popular features as the "Sousalarm" (a broadcast of a John Philip Sousa march heard every weekday morning at 7:15), and the Wednesday-night "Film Classics" program hosted by Jack Goggin, which highlighted scores from classic motion pictures.